Ziang-Lu/Design-Patterns/2-Creational Patterns/2-Lazy Initialization Pattern.md

 ## Benefit

-<u>Impact of object instantiation is spread in time rather than concentrated in the startup phase of a system</u>, and thus mean response times can be greatly improved.
+Impact of object instantiation is spread in time rather than concentrated in the startup phase of a system, and thus mean response times can be greatly improved.